jjtobin/auto_selfcal/docs/installation.rst

 Installing into Monolithic CASA
 -------------------------------

-Formal installation into monolithic CASA is not required, as we provide script versions of the main functionality of this package (see :ref:`Running in Monolithic CASA` for further details on usage).
+Formal installation into monolithic CASA is not required, as we provide script versions of the main functionality of this package (see :ref:`Running the scripted version in Monolithic CASA` for further details on usage).
 To use auto_selfcal in this way, simply download stable versions of the code on our `GitHub releases page <https://github.com/jjtobin/auto_selfcal/releases>`_.
 For the latest developmental version, run

 .. code-block:: bash